Controllable Data Generation by Deep Learning: A Review: Techniques for Controllable Deep Data Generation

 where $x_t$ is generated at the $t$-th stage and $x_{\le t-1}$ is the set of data generated before the $t$-th stage.
+The generator is parameterized by $\theta$ and properties are concatenated with data generated at the previous step.
 The condition sequential generation has a broad range of applications.
 For instance, several deep text generative models view a sentence as a sequence of words and generate the whole sentence word-by-word sequentially \citep{ficler2017controlling, keskar2019ctrl, xu2020megatron}.
 To realize the controllable data generation, the word to be generated at the current stage depends on both previously generated words and the target properties.
 Controllable graph generation can also be conducted in a sequential manner, where the node to be generated at the current stage relies on both previously generated nodes, edges, and the target properties \citep{li2018learning}.
-In addition to the autoregressive model, Huang et al.~\citep{huang2022fastdiff} generate speech based on the diffusion model conditioning on the Mel-spectrogram at each step.
+In addition to the autoregressive model, generative diffusion is a rapidly emerging method for controllable data generation.
+Most strategies based on property concatenation rely on classifier-free diffusion guidance~\citep{ho2022classifier}.
+This guidance blends score estimates from both a conditional diffusion model and a concurrently trained unconditional diffusion model.
+Specifically, rather than learning $\epsilon_\theta(x_t, t)$, the classifier-free diffusion guidance learns $\epsilon_\theta(x_t, c, t)$ in which the property is concatenated with latents of the data (i.e., diffused data).
+Hoogeboom et al.~\cite{hoogeboom2022equivariant} generates molecules conditional on their properties by concatenating the property values with the latents.
+Tevet et al.~\citep{tevet2022human} generates human motion based on text descriptions similarly following the property-concatenation strategy.
+Nichol et al.~\citep{nichol2021glide} proposed GLIDE, which serves as a text-conditional diffusion model that has a superior performance by means of classifier-free guidance training strategy.
+Huang et al.~\citep{huang2022fastdiff} generate speech based on the diffusion model conditioning on the Mel-spectrogram at each step.

-\textbf{Property mapping} first maps the target properties into latent space and then enables property control by feeding the embedding of the target properties into the generator.
+\textbf{Property mapping} first maps the target properties into latent space, as shown in Fig.~\ref{fig:generation} (b) and Fig. \ref{fig:prop_map}, and then enables property control by feeding the embedding of the target properties into the generator.
 Suppose the mapping from the target properties to the corresponding latent variables is achieved by the function $f(c)$ and represented by $z^*=f(c^*)$, then given the target properties $c^*$, generated process can be formulated as $x\sim p(x\vert z^*=f(c^*))$.